conorh/cap_server_configs/README.md

      ... rest of configuration file

 The capistrano task server_configs:update then compares the remote file at that location to the local file.
-If it has changed it replaces the remote file and runs a restart command, also specified in the configuration file:
+If it has changed it replaces the remote file and runs a restart command (if present) also specified in the local file:

     # restart: sudo /etc/init.d/mysql restart